zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/connect-zenml-to-infrastructure.md

 All these options work, but they have many drawbacks:

 * first of all, not all Stack Components support referencing secrets in their configuration attributes, so this is not a universal solution.
 * some Stack Components, like those linked to Kubernetes clusters, rely on credentials being set up on the machine where the pipeline is running, which makes pipelines less portable and more difficult to set up.
-In other cases, you also need to install and set up cloud specific SDKs and CLIs to be able to use the Stack Component.
+In other cases, you also need to install and set up cloud-specific SDKs and CLIs to be able to use the Stack Component.
 * people configuring and using Stack Components linked to cloud resources need to be given access to cloud credentials, or even provision the credentials themselves, which requires access to the cloud provider platform and knowledge about how to do it.
 * in many cases, you can only configure long-lived credentials directly in Stack Components.
 This is a security risk because they can inadvertently grant access to key resources and services to a malicious party if they are compromised.
 Implementing a process that rotates credentials regularly is a complex task that requires a lot of effort and maintenance.
 * Stack Components don't implement any kind of verification regarding the validity and permission of configured credentials.
 If the credentials are invalid or if they lack the proper permissions to access the remote resource or service, you will only find this out later, when running a pipeline will fail at runtime.